dizhang168/reading-flow/README.md

 ## Introduction to the problem

 Focus navigation is the mechanism that allows users to navigate and access the contents of a website using their keyboard.
-Currently, this navigation follows the source order aka the order the elements are defined in the DOM tree.
-This causes a disconnect when the elements are displayed in a different order, using a flexbox or grid layout, where the visual reading order can be different to the underlying source order using features like the `order` property.
+Currently, this navigation follows the source order, aka the order the elements are defined in the DOM tree.
+This causes a disconnect when the elements are displayed in a different order, using a flexbox or grid layout, where the visual reading order can be different from the underlying source order using features like the `order` property.

 The CSS Working Group proposed to solve this problem using the [new CSS property reading-order-items](https://drafts.csswg.org/css-display-4/#propdef-reading-order).
-This property allows users to choose how items within a flex or grid container should be read.
+This property allows developers to specify how items within a flex or grid container should be read.
 In this explainer, we are proposing changes to the WHATWG specifications to support this new property for sequential focus navigation.
 Namely, we propose adding a new focus scope owner and more steps to the sequential navigation search algorithm.

-Note this feature will become even more valuable in the upcoming CSS Masonry, which uses an automatic layout method in which items are displayed in a hard-to-predict order.
+Note this feature will become even more valuable in the upcoming CSS Masonry, which uses an automatic layout method in which items are displayed in a harder-to-predict order.

 ## New specifications in WHATWG